 Saturday 9th April

-One "watch" of two students, two adults and two "experts" met at 13:00,and helped by mother of one student, collected the rig then sailed down to Hambleden Lock.
+One "watch" of two students, two adults and two "experts" met at 13:00,and helped by the mother of one student, collected the rig, then sailed down to Hambleden Lock.
 The south easterly wind enabled several runs up to Temple island and back.
 Three "novices" took the helm.
 Finished the day at about 18:00.

 "...I love it and it's very good fun".